BLUE GOOSE 4-6-4 ATSF 3460, skirted/original and deskirted/final version

 Already long time ago I wanted to have a realistic N scale model of the ATSF 4-6-4 Blue Goose engine number 3460.
 There is/was of course the Con-Cor RTR model but both engine and tender shell do not even come close to the ATSF prototype.
 But the chassis of that model is good (still reasonable priced available secondhand) and with some modifications makes for a reliable and good running/pulling engine.
 The valve gear unfortunately is quite bulky and has to be modified to fit under the new shell.
 The first version of the model dates from 1969, with revised models issued in 1975 and 1994.

 See WWW.SPOOKSHOW.NET for a detailed description of the various production runs and their pros and cons.

-The Con-Cor Hudson remains the best/most simple option.
+The Con-Cor Hudson remains the easiest and probably cheaper option.